bladewheels/GildedRoseAPI/README.md

 * I chose this architecture (MVC/REST) almost as a reflex to the requirements, as it is a widely used pattern that most other devs will recognize and easily be able to support, modify and extend.

+[//]: # (The CRLF above is needed, lest this comment become visible to readers; TODO: Add UML that clarifies the relationship between Item and InventoryItem)
   * Use cases:
      * ![API User interaction diagram](http://www.plantuml.com/plantuml/proxy?cache=no&src=http://www.plantuml.com/plantuml/svg/9Oqx3i8m40LxJW4NyFPKeK9qY1iuzXEsj5v7-r6kJr2gcMfcCS_gCVXowr8uAaBvsjmtknDftjEtUuir35gcECHJcODMpXLx0zZesRcYVgRXyNxHo5t8j9oYi1bQO7GKqlOVBP1wy0S0)
   * Layered Architecture: